 Burstall Lakes below

-Easy grade up a scree slope at first
+Easy grade up the scree slope

-Mount Burstall on the right
+Mount Burstall in the centre

 Left is "Shark Fin" and Mount Soderholm (mouse over for a close-up)